How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 Here are some factors to consider when choosing your sump pump’s location:

-• Where block or stud walls will be built after the sump pump installation.
+• Where you will build block or stud walls after the sump pump installation

-• Whether it’s close to the basement wall and where the water will be pumped out.
+• Whether it’s too close to the basement wall for the water to be pumped out

 A step-by-step guide to installing a basement sump pump